2022 Late Model Rules

 B. Decals and Advertising- SMS may refuse, restrict, or assign the size or placement of decals, identification, and advertising of any kind on a car for any reason.
 SMS may refuse to permit a Competitor to participate in an Event if we determine that any advertising, sponsorship or similar agreement to which the Competitor (or a car owner, driver or crew member associated with the Competitor) is or will be a party, is detrimental to the sport, to NASCAR, Series Sponsor, or to the Promoter for any reason, including without limitation, the public image of the sport.
 Decals, advertising logos, text or identification of sponsors are not permitted on the most rearward vertical portion of the rear bumper cover.
 Decals, advertising logos, text or identification of sponsors are not permitted forward of the hood pins on the front of the car.
 Decals, advertising logos, text or identification of sponsors must not be on the roof panel unless otherwise authorized by SMS Officials.
 Decals, advertising logos, text or identification of sponsors must not extend past the seam between the hood and front fenders.

 20G- 3.12.1 BODY TEMPLATES- Templates may be used.
 The decision of SMS Officials is final.
-All vertical body measurements are measured at cars race ready ride height.
+All vertical body measurements are measured at minimum ride height rule.

 20E- 4 GENERAL ENGINE REQUIREMENTS- The only approved engine for GM is the CHEVROLET 350.
 Engine block must be OEM cast iron V8 production block new casting #1006603, old casting # s (3970010, 3970014, 14010207 ,14010209, 14011064, and 14016379), or the DART SHP.
 The maximum decking of the block is 9.00”.
 Angle milling of block deck is not permitted.
 Offset dowel pins are not permitted.
 De-flashing, grinding, welding or painting of any internal area is not permitted.
 Maximum overbore is .065″.
 A maximum static compression ratio of 10.5 to 1 is permitted.